Politics of money and bullying is coming to an end, says Shibli Faraz

 Sunday Feb 21, 2021

-DASKA: Federal Minister for Information Shibli Faraz on Sunday said that the politics of money and bullying is coming to an end, and despite all of the Opposition parties coming together [under the Pakistan Democratic Movement banner], Imran Khan alone is ready and determined to confront them.
+DASKA: Federal Minister for Information Shibli Faraz on Sunday said that the politics of money and bullying is coming to an end, and despite all of the Opposition parties coming together [under the Pakistan Democratic Movement banner], Prime Minister Imran Khan alone is enough, and he is ready and determined to confront them.

 He was speaking during his visit to Daska, along with other PTI leaders, to extend condolences to the family of the PTI worker who was killed after chaos erupted at the NA-75 constituency on Friday, February 19.